 Robert Mirabal ~ Taos Pueblo

-Two-time GRAMMY Award winner, Robert Mirabal, lives with his family at the foot of the sacred Taos Mountain in northern New Mexico.
+Two-time GRAMMY Award winner, Robert Mirabal, is a 2019 New Mexico Music Commission Platinum Music Awards honoree.
+He lives with his family at the foot of the sacred Taos Mountain in northern New Mexico.
 Maintaining a traditional life, keeping the centuries-old customs of the Taos Pueblo people, Robert has been described as a Native American “Renaissance man” – musician, composer, painter, master craftsman, poet, actor, screenwriter, horseman and farmer – and he travels extensively playing his music all over the world.
 If you live a traditional life you see things differently—spiritually and musically.
 His first flute came when he was 18 with money he borrowed from his grandmother, and shortly afterward he had the opportunity to meet Native American flute player R. Carlos Nakai who greatly influenced him.
 When we met he looked at my hands and laughed.
 He said, “I have that same scar.
 It’s the scar of the flute maker.”

 In the years since, Robert has continued the evolution of his flute making and has also become an accomplished novelist, poet, craftsman, composer, dancer, actor, painter, sculptor, concert performer and recording artist.
 His dozen albums of traditional music, rock and roll, and spoken word present a contemporary view of American Indian life that is unequaled.
 My music is informed by the ceremonial music that I’ve heard all my life.
 What I create comes out of my body and soul in a desire to take care of the spirits of the earth.
 A leading proponent of world music, Robert has merged his indigenous American sound with those of Africa, Asia, and the Caribbean, tapping into a planetary pulse with a style that defies categorization.
 My travels have provided me with experiences that I could have never imagined, and exposed me to a global sound and a global voice.